rebeccaoddy/smcms-project/README.md

 # Overview
 This project comprises two main components:

-Case Management System: A robust system designed to manage and track cases efficiently.
+Case Management System: A system designed to manage and track student cases efficiently.

-Student Monitoring Dashboard: A comprehensive dashboard for monitoring and analyzing student performance.
+Student Monitoring Dashboard: This is a web-based application designed to enhance academic tracking and support for the Science Faculty, at the University of Cape Town.
+It is built on the MERN stack and features a dashboard that provides tracking of individual students, courses, programs, and faculty performance.

 # Installation and Setup
 To get started with this application, follow these steps: